JCMexplains/writing-for-success-2023/textbook.md

 Now that you have read about what makes a good thesis, look at some examples of a bad thesis:

 A thesis is weak when it just declares what you will discuss in your essay.

+> **Weak thesis** My paper will explain why imagination is more important than knowledge.

-Students usually write a thesis like this when they don't know what their thesis will be yet and hope to figure it out as they go.
+Students usually write a thesis like the one above when they don't know what their thesis will be yet and hope to figure it out as they go.
 You can *start* a paper like this, but you can't *finish* it like this.
 Once you are done, your thesis must contain a precise claim.
 So you can't write a really good thesis until your paper is complete!

-> **Weak thesis** My paper will explain why imagination is more important than knowledge.

 A thesis is weak when it makes an unreasonable claim or insults the opposing side.
 This thesis is too opinionated--no one one the other side will be persuaded if you start by insulting them.